When Cecilia Dobrin’s flight is changed by her airline, she has to spend the night in New York. Does the airline owe her anything?

 A few days ago, I checked my itinerary, as I always do when I have a trip coming up.
 Everything looked correct until I saw the details for my return flight to Minneapolis.
 To my complete astonishment, I noticed that the final flight from New York to Minneapolis was changed.
 I would not even be back from Italy in enough time to catch that plane.

-I spoke with a representative from Delta, and asked why I had been booked on a flight that was impossible for me to use.
+I asked why I had been booked on a flight that was impossible for me to use.
 She told me she didn’t know why the airline had done that and apologized.
 I also was upset that I had not even been sent a notice from Delta about the change.

 I quickly had to rebook a flight going out the next day and reserve a hotel in New York for my husband and myself.
 This involves the added expense of the hotel, cabs and food that I was not anticipating.